FatihG34/DigitalClock/README.md

 # DigitalClock and Vowels Finder Pages

-## These two projects are worked in weekly project study Session
+## These two projects are two of the projects worked on weekly.

 ### In this project, I applied setInterval() function to make digital Clock and worked on asynchron programing